-The University's Copyright guides are available on this website, and if you need legal advice in relation to a University copyright matter and your question has not been resolved after reviewing the materials available, you may refer your question to the University Legal Office for further assistance.
+The University's Copyright guides are available on this website, and if you need advice in relation to a University copyright matter and your question has not been resolved after reviewing the materials available, you may refer your question to the ANU Copyright Officer for further assistance.

 What can you digitise and make available to students and the world?

 Briefly works can be made available (copied or communicated) without relying on exceptions under the following circumstances:

 - the University may be the copyright holder - these works may be made available without payment or keeping records;

 - copyright may have expired;

 - the works may be published under a Creative Commons licence that allows for reproduction without permission (eg CC BY);

 - copying and communication occurs with permission of the creator (records should be kept of the approval).

 For full information on duration of copyright see Department of Communications and the Arts - copyright.